 Most parents feel like they should open up a savings account as soon as their kids receive their first birthday or holiday check.
 But for most people, that’s not the best approach.
-Most of the time, savings account balances hover around the same amount for years, and the bank pays very little interest (the average of the top five banks in the U.S. is .08%).
+Most of the time, savings account balances hover around the same amount for years, and the bank pays very little interest (the average of the top five banks ).

 So, what should you do instead?
 Follow the steps below to determine what is right for your family.

 Step 1: Get your own financial life in order.

 Before you do anything, make sure you can practice what you preach.
 Do you have a good handle on your own finances so that you can calmly and positively discuss money with your kids?

 If yes, read on.
 If no, get yourself organized first.
 Create a budget, consolidate old accounts so that you know where everything is, and have an action plan for saving for your goals.

 Step 2: Decide on the intent for saving for your kids.

 Is the goal to teach your children about saving and the value of money?
 Or do you want to start setting aside money for college?
 You can do both, but they involve different types of accounts.